web3privacy/hackathon-2025-berlin/README.md

 | 16:00       | 🥂 Bites & Beers                                       |
 | 19:00       | 🏆 Closing Ceremony - Announce winners                 |
 | 21:00       | Venue Closes                                           |

 ---

-## 📚 Workshops

-*All workshops will be happening in the Workshop room.*

-### Introduction to onchain encryption: FHE, TEE and ZK
-**Time:** Saturday 13:00 - 13:30
-**Facilitator:** Kate

-In this talk I will walk through 3 popular forms of encryption used in Web3 and break down their pros and cons, as well as some real world use cases leveraging the technology today.

-### CoFHE 101: working with encrypted state on ethereum
-**Time:** Saturday 13:30:00 - 14:00
-**Facilitator:** Lauren (Fhenix)

-### Building privacy enhanced DApps
-**Time:** Saturday 10:30 - 11:00
-**Facilitator:** Midnight

-### Building your first peer-to-peer backend
-**Time:** Saturday 11:00 - 11:30
-**Facilitator:** Anton (Calimero)

-### How to Decentralize Any Front-End
-**Time:** Saturday 11:30 - 12:00
-**Facilitator:** Aron Soos (Swarm)

-This workshop is about decentralized storage, one of the key components to realize the World Computer.
-We'll use the time to run a storage node (Swarm), upload a website to the decentralized network, and set up ENS to make the site accessible also on web2 via eth.limo.

-As we go through this demonstration, we'll also discuss challenges and solutions in decentralized storage, such as data availability, DDoS and censorship resistance, erasure coding, incentive systems, mutable vs. immutable data, and more.

-For the practical segments, the session will use a terminal in a UNIX-like environment.
-It is encouraged to follow along, the only pre-requisite is a recent Node.js version installed on your machine.

-### Onboarding the next billion users compliantly and privately
-**Time:** Saturday 12:00 - 12:30
-**Facilitator:** Ben (idos) - remote

-### Building private-by-default apps without the pain
-**Time:** Saturday 09:30 - 10:00
-**Facilitator:** Steph (Nillion)

-Most devs want to protect user data—but the tooling gets in the way.
-This talk explores how nilDB makes it easier to build apps with encrypted, access-controlled storage.

-### Piloting Cursor: Creators (not coders) will inherit the world of software
-**Time:** Saturday 14:00 - 14:30
-**Facilitator:** Gavin Birch (Namada)

-### Wallet recovery without a seed phrase
-**Time:** Saturday 14:30 - 15:00
-**Facilitator:** Oleksander (Rarimo)

----